vflame6/vflame6.github.io/_posts/2024-03-29-my-oswp-journey.md

 > The use of automated tools like wifite, wifiphisher and similar are not allowed.
 In addition, AI chatbots such as ChatGPT, YouChat, and similar are not allowed.

-The easier way to understand this is to only use aircrack-ng suite on the exam.
+The easier way to understand these restrictions is to only use aircrack-ng suite on the exam.
 It is enough to do all attack scenarios.

 ## Prepare for the Exam